-Krista Kirkland-Gerlich, a basketball athlete from 1990-1993, was inducted into the Texas Tech Hall of Honor in 2003.
-Ten years prior, Kirkland was a a member of 1993 national NCAA championship team and named the 1993 NCAA Woman of the Year.
+Sheryl Swoopes and Krista Kirkland-Gerlich were inducted into the Texas Tech Hall of Fame.
+Both were members of 1993 national NCAA championship Lady Raiders basketball team.
+Kirkland-Gerlich was also named the 1993 NCAA Woman of the Year.

-Amanda Banks, a track athlete from 1986-1989 who was also selected as Southwest Conference outdoor champion in 1988 and 1989, was inducted into the Texas Tech Hall of Honor in 2004.
+Amanda Banks, a track athlete from 1986-1989 who was also selected as Southwest Conference outdoor champion in 1988 and 1989, was inducted into the Texas Tech Hall of Fame in 2004.